NVIDIA/aistore/docs/providers.md

 ## Remote AIS cluster

-In addition to the listed above 3rd party Cloud storages and non-Cloud HTTP(S) and HDFS-based backends, any given pair of AIS clusters can be organized in a way where one cluster would be providing fully-accessible *backend* to another.
+In addition to the listed above 3rd party Cloud storages and non-Cloud HTTP(S) backend, any given pair of AIS clusters can be organized in a way where one cluster would be providing fully-accessible *backend* to another.

 Terminology: